-Arzerra is a prescription drug approved by the Food and Drug Administration (FDA) to treat small cell lymphocytic lymphoma/chronic lymphocytic leukemia (SLL/CLL).
-Arzerra is often prescribed in combination with Cytoxan, Leukeran, or Fludarabine.
-Arzerra is also known by its drug name, Ofatumumab.
+Arzerra is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+Arzerra is often prescribed in combination with cyclophosphamide (Cytoxan), chlorambucil (Leukeran), or fludarabine (Fludara, Oforta).
+Arzerra is also known by its drug name, ofatumumab.

 Arzerra is used in immunotherapy for cancer.
-Arzerra is a biologic drug – a genetically engineered protein, or antibody – that attacks specific targets.
-In cases of SLL/CLL, Arzerra is believed to work by attacking the CD20 antigen, a protein located on the surface of white blood cells called B-lymphocytes.
+Arzerra is a biologic drug — a genetically engineered protein, or antibody — that attacks specific targets.
+In cases of CLL/SLL, Arzerra is believed to work by binding the CD20 antigen, a protein located on the surface of specific B lymphocytes (white blood cells), triggering cell death.

-Arzerra is administered as an intravenous infusion.
+Arzerra is administered as an IV infusion.
 The frequency of Arzerra administration depends on how the drug is being used.

 Arzerra comes in the form of a single-dose vial.